frrsfuzn/TuduApp/README.md

 # Tudu App

 This project is a Todo app to list all your todolist.
-This project use tailwindcss, reactjs, and react-router-dom
+This project use tailwindcss, reactjs, framer-motion and react-router-dom

 ### `npm start`